The thinking behind OneSite

 I have spent many a staff meeting with less ICT keen colleagues, despairing about yet another ICT system or product that we need to integrate into our already extensive ‘to-do’ list.
 Worries of how on earth will they find the time and frustration at the amount of duplicating going on.
 Despite being an enthusiastic user of technology I have always been a champion and an advocate of effective use of ICT tools, not just coverage of multiple products claiming to be the next best thing.
 Finding what works best for you and making it work for your class is most important.
 Focusing on the benefits and using one thing to its full potential is better than a range of products, non of which you can fully get to grips with.
 I am very anti-duplication and get just as up-in-arms as the ICT phobics over multiple platforms and tools to use.

-Since I have had the pleasure of going into multiple schools to work with staff on their website and tech needs, I have seen that this is a universal issue.
+Since I have had the pleasure of going into multiple establishment to work with staff on their school website and tech needs, I have seen that this is a universal issue.
 There are too many products to choose from and many school’s using far too many fragmented services at once.

 In my time working with the much valued schools that choose to come to us for solutions we have also heard from many teachers about the tech choices they really need.
 Every school needs a website but the question of other learning sites and platforms is always a debate we have.
 Many tell us how the platforms they use are so content rich and high functioning that they are actually too overwhelmed to use them and can’t keep up with them.
 Many teachers who find ICT overwhelming find these platforms do not enhance the provision they provide but rather hinder it or make them feel inadequate against their peers.
 Teachers who devote their life to their pupils and are outstanding in many ways can feel dejected and useless when it comes to ICT and the expectations on them.